jangelesg/py3webfuzz/README.md

 ####
 FUTURE
 ####
 - Uploading this module to the Python Package Index.
-At that point you should be able to just type
 - Integrate features, classes , methods and values for Mobile Pentest
 - Enhance the XSS, XXE,  techniques throw some new features (Any ideas are welcome)
 - Feature for Server-Side Template Injection